Stow on the Wold Community

 Profiles for Community Officers

 I currently lead the community team that covers the North of the Cotswolds, which stretches from Northleach to Weston-sub-Edge.
-I have been a Police Officer for 20 years and previously worked in the same role in the South of the Cotswolds.
-Throughout my service I have worked as a response officer, within CID (specialising in Child Protection) and as a shift sergeant.
+I have been a Police Officer for 17 years and have previously worked in Cheltenham and Stroud in various roles.
+Throughout my service I have predominantly worked as a response officer, and then as a shift sergeant.

 It’s my role to ensure that we work with multi-agency partners and the community to reduce harm.
 We will deliver a service that promotes public confidence and provides reassurance to the community.